moafzalmulla/react-redux-boilerplate/README.md

 ```

 ### Build
-This will create your bundled JS file to be included in your html file
+This will create your app.bundle.js file in the "build" folder to be included in your html file

 ```sh
 $ npm run build